 In addition, providers offering dual enrollment courses through the Louisiana Course Choice Program must ensure that courses meet the standards and grade-level expectations of the high school course for which the student is receiving credit and meet the standards for college credit as established by the board of regents.

 TOPS – Tech Early Start Award: Yes.
-The Louisiana Office of Student Financial Assistance (LOSFA) must conduct audits of participating Louisiana public postsecondary institutions to ensure compliance with program requirements.
+The Louisiana Office of Student Financial Assistance (LOSFA) conducts audits of participating Louisiana public postsecondary institutions to ensure compliance with program requirements.
 LOFSA does not evaluate the content or quality of specific courses, nor does it evaluate instructors.

 |Maine||General program: Not set in state policy|

 Dual enrollment career and technical education program: Yes.
 A program must meet national concurrent enrollment standards.

 |Maryland||Not applicable--all dual enrollment courses are in state-approved academic programs in degree-granting institutions.|